Mount Gulian Calendar of Events 2026

 Tobacco Pouch, Mount Gulian Collections

-The Lenape People in the Hudson Valley
+in the Hudson Valley and During

 1:00 pm

-Admission: $12/adults; $10/seniors; $5 children (5-15 years).
+Reservations are preferred but walk-ins will be accommodated if space allows.
+Admission: $18/adults; $15/seniors; $12/children (5-15 years).
 Mount Gulian members are free; membership is open to the public.
-To make a reservation call 845-831-8172 or email info@mountgulian.org.
+For reservations call 845-831-8172 or email info@mountgulian.org.
 Payment may be made the day of the event.

 August

-Antique Red Peony, Mount Gulian Garden
+Antique Peonies at Mount Gulian

-Great Estates Garden Tours
+Great Estates

 11:00 am and 1:00 pm

-For further information about The Great Estates Garden Tours and the historic sites participating in this special program see https://dutchesstourism.com/spotlights/great-estates-garden-landscape-tour
+For further information about The Great Estates Garden Tours and the historic sites participating in this program see https://dutchesstourism.com/spotlights/great-estates-garden-landscape-tour